salewski/terraform/website/docs/configuration/expressions.html.md

 }
 ```

-A `dynamic` block iterates over a collection or structural value given in its
+A `dynamic` block acts much like a `for` expression, but produces nested blocks
+instead of a complex typed value.
+It iterates over a given complex value, and
-`for_each` argument, generating a nested block for each element by evaluating
+generates a nested block for each element of that complex value.

+- The label of the dynamic block (`"ingress"` in the example above) specifies
+  what kind of nested block to generate.
+- The `for_each` argument provides the complex value to iterate over.
-the nested `content` block.
-When evaluating the block, a temporary variable
+- The `iterator` argument (optional) sets the name of a temporary variable
-is defined that is by default named after the block type being generated,
-or `ingress` in this example.
-An optional additional argument `iterator` can be
+  that represents the current element of the complex value.
+If omitted, the name
-used to override the name of the iterator variable.
+  of the variable defaults to the label of the `dynamic` block (`"ingress"` in
+  the example above).
+- The `labels` argument (optional) is a list of strings that specifies the block
+  labels, in order, to use for each generated block.
+You can use the temporary
+  iterator variable in this value.
+- The nested `content` block defines the body of each generated block.
+You can
+  use the temporary iterator variable inside this block.

 Since the `for_each` argument accepts any collection or structural value,
 you can use a `for` expression or splat expression to transform an existing
 collection.

-Overuse of `dynamic` blocks can make configuration hard to read and maintain,
-so we recommend using this only when a re-usable module is hiding some details.
-Avoid creating modules that are just thin wrappers around single resources,
-passing through all of the input variables directly to resource arguments.
-Always write nested blocks out literally where possible.

 A `dynamic` block can only generate arguments that belong to the resource type,
 data source, provider or provisioner being configured.
 It is _not_ possible
 to generate meta-argument blocks such as `lifecycle` and `provisioner`
 blocks, since Terraform must process these before it is safe to evaluate
 expressions.

+### Best Practices for `dynamic` Blocks

+Overuse of `dynamic` blocks can make configuration hard to read and maintain, so
+we recommend using them only when you need to hide details in order to build a
+clean user interface for a re-usable module.
+Always write nested blocks out
+literally where possible.

 ## String Literals